Ryan Winterton

-Ryan Winterton (born September 4, 2003) is a Canadian professional ice hockey centre for the Seattle Kraken of the National Hockey League (NHL).
+Ryan Winterton (born September 4, 2003) is a Canadian professional ice hockey player who is a centre for the Seattle Kraken of the National Hockey League (NHL).
 He was selected sixty-seventh overall by the Kraken in the 2021 NHL entry draft.

 Early life

 Winterton was born on September 4, 2003, in Markham, Ontario, Canada, to parents Lesley and Garth Winterton.
-His older brother Jacob also plays ice hockey and most recently played for the University of Guelph.
+His older brother Jacob also played ice hockey and most recently played for the University of Guelph.
+Jacob died on March 25, 2026 following a battle with cancer.

 Playing career

 Although he was born in Markham, Winterton began his ice hockey career in Whitby, Ontario with the Whitby Wildcats in the Ontario Minor Hockey Association (OMHA).
 In the 2018–19 season, Winterton amassed 38 goals and 34 assists through 36 games and helped the Wildcats qualify for the OMHA championship.
 During the tournament, Winterton and his linemates Brenden Sirizzotti and Thomas Johnston combined for 42 points en route to the championship title.
 Following the win, Winterton was drafted eighth overall by the Hamilton Bulldogs in the 2019 Ontario Hockey League (OHL) Priority Selection Draft.